On the equation $ \boldsymbol{n_1n_2=n_3n_4}$ restricted to factor closed sets: Introduction-Results.

-\end{theorem} The paper is organized as follows.
-In the next Section, some preparatory Lemmas are established, next in order to describe our method, we show how it applies to treat the case $k=2$.
-In Section \ref{s3} we consider the general case and indicate which modifications are necessary.
-In Sections \ref{s4} and \ref{s5} we prove Theorems \ref{nf} and \ref{np} respectively.
-Finally in Section \ref{s6}, some complements are given.
+3 pt The paper is organized as follows.
+In the next section, some preparatory lemmas are established.
+In Sections \ref{s3} and \ref{s4} we prove Theorems \ref{nf} and \ref{np} respectively.
+In Section \ref{s5}, we conclude with a remark concerning equation \eqref{e.k+1}, and give an elementary proof of an almost optimal upper bound of $N_{k}(B)$.
+We also suggest a possible extension of Theorem \ref{np}.